Taupō: Geographical features

 Taupō is located on the northeastern shore of Lake Taupō, New Zealand's largest lake, which is itself in the caldera of the Taupō Volcano.
 The Waikato River drains the lake and runs through the town, separating the CBD and the northern suburbs.
-The river flows over the spectacular Huka Falls, a short distance north of the town, Taupō is a centre of volcanic and geothermal activity, and hot springs suitable for bathing are located at several places in the vicinity.
+The river flows over the Huka Falls, a short distance north of the town, Taupō is a centre of volcanic and geothermal activity, and hot springs suitable for bathing are located at several places in the vicinity.
 The volcanic Mount Tauhara lies six kilometres (4 mi) to the east.
+Taupo is 153km south west of Hamilton; 80km south of Rotorua and 50km north of Turangi.

 Somewhat to the northeast are significant hot springs.
 These springs contain extremophile micro-organisms that live in extremely hot environments.

 The small but growing satellite town of Kinloch, where there is a golf course designed by Jack Nicklaus, is 20 kilometres west along the lake.